S-PScripts/how-to-be-cool/README.md

+# notes n stuff

-# How to find chromeOS exploits
+## How to find chromeOS stuff:
 The way I find them is by looking at chrome://flags!

+## Policies?
+chrome://policies - helpful sometimes!